YouJinTou/Snappy/README.md

 # Snappy
-Primitive OCR utilizing BFS for blob extraction and the KNN algorithm for classification.
+Primitive OCR utilizing BFS for blob extraction and KNN for classification.